Everything you need to know about September rail strikes

 “Services will only operate for a limited period, starting later in the morning and finishing much earlier in the evening.”

-A core service will run between London Paddington and Oxford, Cardiff, Bath, Bristol on both strike days, along with peak-hour services on branch lines.
+A core service runs between London Paddington and Oxford, Cardiff, Bath, Bristol on both strike days, along with peak-hour services on branch lines.
 On the RMT strike day, more trains will run, including to and from Exeter and Plymouth in Devon.

 CrossCountry: Aslef strike day: no service.